Devil’s Walking Stick Facts

 - These natural properties include the presence of naturally effective and quite beneficial medicinal characteristics.
 During the American Civil War, doctors discovered its usefulness in preventing infections in battle wounds.

 - Finally, and highly surprisingly, despite the fearsome appearance, the leaves of the Devil’s Walking Stick actually remain edible.
 While in fact highly nutritious, these leaves must be collected during their infancy, to ensure edibility.

 Devil’s Walking Stick Physical Description

-The big and aromatic leaves grow as large as an impressive 47 in (120 cm) in length (all of them lined with those terrible thorns).
+However, the thorns for which it remains renowned average a daunting 1/2 in (1.25 cm) long.
+Further, the large and very aromatic leaves grow as large as an impressive 47 in (120 cm) in length.
+Also, all of them possess those terrible thorns.

-The species typically only grows naturally along the edges of forests, greatly (thankfully) reducing the chances of humans encountering its thorns.
-The Devil’s Walking Stick only develops well in deep, moist soil.
+Further, the amazing species typically only grows naturally along the outer edges of temperate forests.
+This, as a result, greatly reduces the chances of humans encountering its thorns.
+The Devil’s Walking Stick also only develops well in deep, moist soil.

-Historically, the local Native Americans highly prized the plant.
-The Iroquois planted it around the village as a deterrent to animal incursions.
+Historically, the local Native Americans also highly prized the formidable plant.
+That’s because they frequently used it for very specific purposes.
+In fact, the Iroquois tribe often planted the imposing flora around the village as a deterrent to animal incursions.

 Additionally, the same tribes also used the fruit of the remarkable plant as a source of food.
 This they often employed in a variety of traditional dishes.
 In addition, the women often wore the strongly lemon-scented flowers in their hair for adornment.